ewerspej/epj.RouteGenerator/README.md

 ## Route registration (e.g. in .NET MAUI)

-Inspired by a comment by [Miguel Delgado](https://github.com/mdelgadov), version *1.0.1* will feature a new `Routes.RouteTypeMap` dictionary that maps route names to their respective Type.
+Inspired by a comment by [Miguel Delgado](https://github.com/mdelgadov), version *1.0.1* introduces a new `Routes.RouteTypeMap` dictionary that maps route names to their respective Type.
 This can be used to register routes like this:

 ```c#
 foreach (var route in Routes.RouteTypeMap)